Sculpture ~ Lettercutting

 1923 to 1999

-John Skelton was a sculptor, lettercutter and artist working in stone, wood, metal and some newer materials such as Perspex and fibreglass during the 1960s, 70s and 80s.
+John Skelton was a sculptor, lettercutter and artist working in stone, wood, metal and some newer materials such as perspex and fibreglass during the 1960s, 70s and 80s.

 He ran a vibrant and busy workshop in a converted coach house 3 miles outside Ditchling in a village called Streat, beneath the South Downs.
-For a period of three years during the 70s, three apprentices worked hard completing prestigious commissions and lettering jobs of all kinds.
+For a period of 3 years during the 70s, 3 apprentices worked hard completing prestigious commissions and lettering jobs of all kinds.
 At other times throughout his career John welcomed students into the workshop and enthusiastically conveyed his skills in direct carving and lettercutting.

 His development of letterforms and letter carving techniques is acknowledged by fellow craftsman to this day.